sicabralBr/pokemon-game/README.md

-# pokemon_game
+# pokemon-game
-- Choose a pokemon and obtain its info
+- Choose a pokemon and obtain its info doing a get in <https://pokeapi.co/>